-Full-time (12 credits or more) college students are required by law to have proof of two doses of MMR vaccine administered on or after their first birthday time students must provide proof of receipt of the first MMR vaccine dose prior to the first day of class of the student's initial semester at ETSU.Subsequently, the student who is completing the MMR vaccination series as a condition of enrollment must submit receipt of the second dose of the MMR vaccine as soon as possible after the proscribed twenty-eight (28) day waiting period between doses, but no later than the beginning of the next semester
+Full-time (12 credits or more) college students are required by law to have proof of two doses of MMR vaccine administered on or after their first birthday.
+Students must provide proof of receipt of the first MMR vaccine dose prior to the first day of class of the student's initial semester at ETSU.
+Subsequently, the student who is completing the MMR vaccination series as a condition of enrollment must submit receipt of the second dose of the MMR vaccine dose of the MMR vaccine dose of the MMR vaccine as soon as possible after the proscribed twenty-eight (28) day waiting period between doses, but no later than the beginning of the next semester.